 The Christian confession of faith.
 10:4-13

 Paul's fellow Jews used law-obedience to restrain sin for the advancement of holiness and thus the appropriation of God's promised blessings.
 This very heresy was now infecting the Christian church.
-Yet, right-standing in the sight of God rests wholly on faith.
+Yet, the riches of God's promised blessings are wholly ours through faith.
 Only our reliance on the faithfulness of Christ on our behalf, and not works of the law, can gain God's favor.
 The amazing truth about the way of faith is that it is both easy and uncomplicated.

 v4.
 Our passage for study expands on the idea presented in this verse.
 Israel thought that the purpose of the law was sanctification, to which end they were zealous, but the purpose of the law is to expose sin and so drive the sinner to God for mercy, which mercy is found in Christ.
 The end-purpose of the law is a personal relationship with Christ rather than self-improvement.
 The law points us away from ourselves toward the one who is the source of God's saving mercy, which salvation is for everyone who believes.

 v5.
 Using Leviticus 18:5, Paul makes a negative observation.
-The person who seeks to stand approved (possess "righteousness") in the sight of God by means of obedience to the law, is bound to perfectly live out the commandments of the law.
+The person who seeks holiness and thus blessing in the sight of God by means of obedience to the law, is bound to perfectly live-out the commandments of the law.
 Of course, here lies the problem, none of us can live right by the law.

 v6-8.
 In the next three verses, Paul draws out a truth from Deuteronomy 30:11-14.
-Standing right before God doesn't require a superhuman effort.
+Standing within God's grace doesn't require a superhuman effort.
 We don't have to climb to heaven, or descend into the abyss.
 God's gracious gift of his eternal approval is contained in a message that is ever before us.
 All we have to do is rest on the "message that calls for faith."
 To head down the law-obedience path (works of supererogation) is to imply that Jesus hasn't fully finished his work on our behalf.

 v9-10.
 Paul now explains why the "word is near" us, ie. why it is not difficult to grasp hold of it.
 "Because" (better than the NIV "that") the content of "the message that calls for faith" is itself simple.
 The message summarizes the person and work of Christ; he is God with us, and because he lives, we can live also.
 All we have to do is put our trust in Jesus.

 v11-13.
 Finally, Paul affirms the equality of all humanity before God, either Jew or Gentile.
 First, he quotes from Isaiah 28:16.
 Clearly, to "not be put to shame" means the same as to be "justified", or "saved".
-Right-standing before God is a gift available to all humanity for the asking.
-Standing approved before God (justified) is simply a matter of faith.
+Full participation in God's promised blessings is a gift available to all humanity for the asking; it is simply a matter of faith.

 Our Lord gives us so much; a beautiful world; an abundance of good things; the fullness of the harvest; the riches of the earth.
 All around us we see his hand of mercy and kindness.
 It is a wonderful world, a gift of a loving God.
 Thus, we praise him and thank him.